BAHRAIN - MERIDA

 The team represents Bahrain, an oil-rich country on the Persian Gulf looking for a place on the global sport scene, under the initiative of Sheikh Nasser bin Hamad Al Khalifa.
-The 31-year-old occasional triathlete is the son of the king Hamad bin Isa Al Khalifa, the president of the national Olympic Committee, the commander of the Royal Guard and the owner of a cycling team backed by a consortium of Bahraini companies in a partnership with Taiwanese bicycle maker Merida.
+The occasional triathlete is the son of the king Hamad bin Isa Al Khalifa, the president of the national Olympic Committee, the commander of the Royal Guard.
+The cycling team, now a joint venture of which the British car maker McLaren owns 50%, is backed by a consortium of Gulf companies in a partnership with Taiwanese bicycle maker Merida.

 Overall wins : 0

 Secondary classification wins : 0

 11: The number of times Vincenzo Nibali has finished on the podium of a Grand Tour, including an overall win in the Tour de France, another in the Vuelta and two in the Giro (since 2010).
 Only Anquetil (13), Gimondi, Merckx and Hinault (12) have done better.

 24 July 2015: Sheikh Nasser bin Hamad Al Khalifa spends a day at the Tour de France and sees Vincenzo Nibali triumph at La Toussuire–Les Sybelles six months after going out for a ride together before the Dubai Tour.